 Meet our Dyslexia Tutors

 Our Dyslexia tutors are all qualified teachers with additional experience and qualifications in supporting children with Dyslexia.
 We believe one to one support can make a huge difference to a child’s education.
+We also offer Dyslexia Assessments by a qualified assessor, Frankie.
 Our tutors can provide support across a range of school entrance, GCSE and A-level subjects.
 Below, you will find a list of our tutors and further information.
+We also provide an in house Dyslexia Assessor for rapid assessments.
 Refine your results by using the search box above, or view all Dyslexia tutors below:

 Free Exam Papers